How to Find a Reddit Accountability Buddy (+ 6 Better Alternatives)

 Most Reddit posts result in pairing with the first person who replies.
 No vetting, no compatibility check, no trial period.

 The solution?
 Purpose-built platforms and communities designed for habit accountability.
+Small group accountability apps provide structured matching and check-ins.

 7 Better Places to Find Your Accountability Partner